Healthy Homes Assessment Avalon

 Avalon Moisture Ingress & Drainage

-A ground moisture barrier is generally an insulating sheet of polythene laid over the ground to stop any moisture present in the ground from getting into the home.
-It also helps prevent any damage to your underfloor insulation.
+An underground moisture barrier typically a sheet of polythene that is placed over the ground to stop any moisture from the ground from getting into the home.
+It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection